Frequently Asked Question

 Do I need to have rugby experience to play?

 Nope!
 We welcome all manner of players.
-We also have two teams that compete in different leagues, one in the more competitive D1 league, and the other in the more developmental D3 league.
+We also have two teams that compete in different leagues, one in the D1 league and the other in the D3 league.
 Both teams practice together, so you can find the best fit for you!

 What gear do I need to play?

 You'll need a mouthguard and cleats.
 For matches, you can buy our maroon rugby shorts ($25) and maroon rugby socks ($12).
 Coordinate with us, so we bring the correct sizes to your first match with us.
 Once you buy the shorts and socks, they are yours for life!

 How is the season and league structured?

 Our league matches are broken up between the Fall season (September-early November) and Spring season (March-early May).
 League matches are determined by MAC (Mid-Atlantic Conference).
 The Spring season may be extended by the Championship season (May) if we qualify.